mariochampion/liquibasehub-setup-mac/README.md

 2. `git clone https://github.com/mariochampion/liquibasehub-setup-mac.git`
 3. `cd liquibasehub-setup-mac`

 4a.
-Example usage: `python makechangelogs.py 5 25` to create 5 changelogs of 25 changesets
+Example usage: `python makechangelogs.py 5 25` to create 5 formatted SQL changelogs of 25 changesets

 4b.
-Example usage: `python makechangelogs.py 5 25 update all` to create 5 changelogs of 25 changesets, run `update` and send `all` data to Hub using local and transient H2 database
+Example usage: `python makechangelogs.py 5 25 update all` to create 5 formatted SQL changelogs of 25 changesets, run `update` and send `all` data to Hub using local and transient H2 database

 4c.
-Example usage: `python makechangelogs.py 5 25 update meta` to create 5 changelogs of 25 changesets, run `update` and send only `meta` data to Hub using local and transient H2 database
+Example usage: `python makechangelogs.py 5 25 update meta` to create 5 formatted SQL changelogs of 25 changesets, run `update` and send only `meta` data to Hub using local and transient H2 database

+4d.
+Example usage: `python makechangelogs.py 5 25 update meta xml` to create 5 XML changelogs of 25 changesets, run `update` and send only `meta` data to Hub using local and transient H2 database

 **Details**
 1. There are two REQUIRED and two OPTIONAL parameters available in the command line.
 THE ORDER MATTERS.